BigDataBiology/AMPSphereWebsite/docs/help_amp_pages.md

 S, T                        Pink
 K, R                        Blue
 H                           Light blue
-D, E                        Red bordeaux
+D, E                        Bordeaux
 P                           Green
 F, L, W, M, V, I, C, Y      Yellow
 ```

-**Figures 4-7** compute a profile by residues using a scanning with a fixed window size and different scale parameters.
+**Figures 4-7** compute a profile by residues using scanning with fixed window size and different
-An amino acid scale is a numerical value assigned to each type of amino acid according to some specific feature in which
+scale parameters.
+An amino acid scale is a numerical value assigned to each type of amino acid
-they are classified or measured.
-To make a profile we also can use sequence positions or even the amino acids sequence
+according to some specific feature in which they are classified or measured.
+To make a profile we
-colored by amino acids properties.
-In these figures we used the Lesk's color scale to code sequences in the X-axis
+also can use sequence positions or even the amino acids sequence colored by amino acids properties.
-as follows:
+In the above-mentioned figures we used Lesk's color scale to code sequences in the X-axis as follows:

 ```
 The colour scheme from Lesk

 It uses 5 groups (note Histidine):

     Small nonpolar        G, A, S, T                    Orange